-This paper attempted to explore the methodologies of 16 global indices with the aim of being a starting reference for the development of a new index that measures informal innovation.
+This paper attempted to explore the methodologies of 16 global indices, with the aim of being a starting reference for the development of a new index that measures informal innovation.
 The indices cover a diversity of fields including innovation, ICT, economic environment, governance, and development.
 The mathematical techniques and considerations undertaken by these indices were explored in terms of structure, data preparation and manipulation, data consideration, and weights.

 The index structures presented were in a variety of forms in terms of aggregation levels and methods.
-The vast majority of indices reviewed had at least three levels of aggregation and used different forms of arithmetic averaging.
-With the exception of the HDI and IHDI, which use the geometric mean at the last aggregation level.
+The vast majority of indices reviewed have at least three levels of aggregation and used different forms of arithmetic averaging-with the exception of the HDI and IHDI, which use the geometric mean at the last aggregation level.

-Data preparation explored how the indices detected and dealt with skewness and outliers, different normalization techniques, and a concentration on the Atkinson family of inequality measures use in the IHDI.
+Data preparation explored how the indices detect and deal with skewness and outliers, different normalization techniques, and a concentration on the Atkinson family of inequality measures used in the IHDI.
 It was found that skewness and outliers are a core step in the calculation of indices.
-Despite them being a common consideration, there were a variety of techniques used.
-In exploring normalization within data preparation, choices of data limits were given the same attention by index methodologies as the methods used.
+Despite them being a common consideration, there are a variety of techniques used.
+In exploring normalization within data preparation, choices of data limits were found to be given the same attention by index methodologies as the methods used.

 Data considerations were then reviewed in terms of how indices decide which information to use, and how they deal with missing indicators.
-The strictness of qualification criteria varied and did not seem to be related to the size of the index.
+It was found that the strictness of qualification criteria varies, and does not seem to be related to the size of the index.
 EOS acceptable conditions for inclusion of surveys were also explored, which can help in the treatment of the A2K4D survey filtering.

-Discussed in this paper was the different weighting methodologies used by indices.
+Discussed in this paper were the different weighting methodologies used by indices.
 It was found that advanced mathematical techniques are needed to formalize the concepts of statistical importance.
 The mathematical concepts presented were the Pearson correlation ratio and PCA.
 Variation considerations were key in addressing the issue of compensability.

 The different considerations and methods for assessing indices were then discussed in the context of GII and IDI JRC audits.
 The statistical techniques used to evaluate an index were shown to be a strong tool in verifying the conceptual structure of an index.
-The crucial question was about the extent to which the indicators and their higher levels coincide, so it is considered appropriate to aggregate them in a given structure, while being distinct enough for hidden information to reveal itself with aggregation.
+The crucial issue was the extent to which the indicators and their higher levels coincide, so as to be considered appropriate to aggregate in a given structure, while at the same time being distinct enough for hidden information to reveal itself with aggregation.

 Beyond the mathematical techniques, the conceptual design of measuring innovation in some of the indices used was assessed critically.
-Most of the indices that covered innovation did so in a conventional manner with documented information.
-The SUII and SPI had interesting measurements of innovation that can be adapted to the context of the developing world.
-GCI is a particular interesting example since the proposed changes widens the scope of innovation measurement to become closely in line with A2K4D aims.
+Most of the indices that cover innovation do so in a conventional manner with documented information.
+The SUII and SPI have interesting measurements of innovation that can be adapted to the context of the developing world.
+GCI is a particularly interesting example, since its proposed changes widen the scope of innovation measurement such that it aligns closely with A2K4D aims.

 Index methodology was found to be a rich field combining mathematics with the social sciences at the forefront of policy making.
-As indices are attempting to present their findings with increasing truthfulness, mathematical rigor is taking a significant role beside conceptual design.
+As indices are attempting to present their findings with increasing truthfulness, mathematical rigor is taking a significant role alongside conceptual design.